mlafeldt/chef-runner/README.md

 chef-runner
 ===========

+The purpose of chef-runner explained in one tweet:

 > When it comes to dev/testing, fast feedback is everything.
 Vagrant needs >5s
 > before it even starts provisioning.
 Each time.
 Let's fix that. -- [@mlafeldt
 > (1 Nov 2013)](https://twitter.com/mlafeldt/status/396299646425137152)

+For more background, check out my blog post *[Telling people about chef-runner][blog post]*.

 ## What is chef-runner?